Choosing a credit card that matches your lifestyle and spending habits is a simple way to save money on everyday purchases.

 - 1% cash back on all other purchases

 You can choose a 3% category for your Bank of America card that you’re not already earning bonus rewards in with the Freedom Unlimited, like online purchases.
-Earn another 2% (up to limits) at wholesale clubs — and grocery stores after you max out the first-year grocery rewards with Freedom Unlimited.
+Earn another 2% (up to limits) at wholesale clubs.
 Finally, switch back to your Freedom Unlimited for non-bonus category spending for a baseline 1.5% cash back on everything else.

 As a reminder, the Blue Cash Preferred earns 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), as well as on select U.S. streaming subscriptions.
 Cardholders also earn 3% cash back on transit (including taxis, trains, rideshares, buses and more) and gas stations, plus 1% cash back on everything else.

-Simply use your Blue Cash Preferred for any spending in bonus categories, and then swipe the Active Cash Card on any purchases outside those select categories.
-That way, you’ll earn a minimum 2% cash back on every purchase you make with a credit card.
+Simply use your Blue Cash Preferred for any spending in bonus categories, and then swipe the Active Cash Card on purchases outside those select categories.
+That way, you’ll earn a minimum 2% cash rewards on purchases you make with a credit card.